kemwalsh/E-Comm-BackEnd-13/README.md

 ## Application Features:

-- Allows user to create HTML page from node
+- Allows user to add, update, delete items to store database

 <p align="right">(<a href="#top">back to top</a>)</p>